 My name is Josh Cohen.
 I’ve been studying memory techniques since around September 2009.
 The moment I memorized my first set of information with memory techniques (the order of black & red in a deck of cards) I knew I was hooked.
 I began to read every book on memory I could find.

 This website started as a few blog posts about memory on JoshNotes.com.
-I then moved the blog to Mnemotechnics.org.
-Eventually, I added a simple forum and a wiki so that other people could also add ideas about memory techniques.
+We then became the Mnemotechnics Blog.
+Eventually, I added the Mnemotechnics Forum and Memory Techniques Wiki so that other people could also add ideas about memory techniques.
 The forum reached 100 posts in March 2011, so I started expanding it with more categories.
 As of March 2014, the website has over over 60,000 visits per month, and is expanding rapidly.
 In July 2014, we moved the site to ArtOfMemory.com.

 We’ve also been cited on Lifehacker, Huffington Post, Gizmodo, Wired, Psychology Today, The Atlantic Wire, The Globe and Mail, Washington Post, and other media outlets.
 (See the Press page.)

 Why Memory Techniques?